Sigmmma/c20/src/content/readme.md

 template: home
 ---

 Welcome to the Halo CE modding knowledge base!
+It's still an early work in progress, so expect improvements to content and navigation over time.